 paragraph should be added in lieu of the fifth paragraph:

-[Unless the defendant proves by a preponderance of the evidence that [insert § 1115(b) defense[s] raised by defendant, e.g., that the mark was abandoned], you must consider the trademark to be conclusively proved as [[valid] [and] [owned by the plaintiff]], [if the mark has been in continuous use for five consecutive years after the date of registration in the certificate and other statutory formalities have been observed].
+[Unless the defendant proves by a preponderance of the evidence that [insert § 1115(b) defense[s] raised by defendant, e.g., that the mark was abandoned], you must consider the trademark to be conclusively proved as [valid] [and] [owned by the plaintiff], [if the mark has been in continuous use for five consecutive years after the date of registration in the certificate and other statutory formalities have been observed].
 However, if the defendant shows that [insert § 1115(b) defense[s] raised, e.g., that the mark was abandoned] by a preponderance of the evidence, then the facts stated in the certificate [summarize certificate entries disputed by defendant’s proof] are no longer conclusively presumed to be correct.
-[You should then consider whether all of the evidence admitted in this case, in addition to this certificate of registration, shows by a preponderance of the evidence that the mark is [[valid] [and] [owned by the plaintiff]], as I explain in Instruction] [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].]
+[You should then consider whether all of the evidence admitted in this case, in addition to this certificate of registration, shows by a preponderance of the evidence that the mark is [valid] [and] [owned by the plaintiff], as I explain in Instruction] [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].]

 If the plaintiff is not the registrant of the mark, but a successor to the registrant, this instruction should be modified to explain the plaintiff’s claim of ownership of the mark, e.g., through assignment, exclusive license, etc. See, e.g., Instructions 15.15 (Trademark Ownership—Assignee); 15.16 (Trademark Ownership—Licensee); 15.17 (Trademark Ownership—Merchant or Distributor).